About & Writers’ FAQ

 Do you change or edit content I’ve submitted?

 Rarely.
-SMITH does, however, reserve the right to edit content.
+SMITH does, however, reserve the right to edit or remove content.
 When we do edit reader content, we do so with a light touch, mainly for purposes of copyediting and formatting, and very rarely for language.
 Readers have the right to remove a story if they do not agree with the changes, or can contact us at news@smithmag.net us to discuss.

 rosally-smithtee.jpgSay, where can I get me one of those attractive SMITH tees?

 At our store on Spreadshirt.
-A SMITH tee not only looks equally as smart under a blazer as it does rolling in sweat during a marathon, but it’s also a conversation starter.
+A SMITH tee not only looks equally as smart under a blazer as it does rolling in sweat during a marathon, but it’s also a great conversation starter.

 I was never notified about your last party, and heard you have really good events.
 What gives, man?

-Our form
+Our Form

-Our name
+Our Name

 We thought you might ask.
 SMITH is the most popular surname in America.
 It represents us all, each of us living our extraordinary lives—day by day, story by story.
 For more on how, who, and why SMITH co-founder Larry Smith called this place SMITH, read this short piece on The Personality Project blog.